yangxh11/P2P-Net/README.md

 # Preparation
-Upzip benchmarks (Stanford Cars, CUB_200_2011..) to "../Data/".
+Unzip benchmarks (Stanford Cars, CUB_200_2011..) to "../Data/".
 See the variable "data_config" in train.py.

 # Training and evaluation
 python train.py